muhammedali360/Shell/REPORT.md

 forking a child process and then getting the child process to execvp the command along with all arguments that are in the structOfArgs.
 ### Phase 3:
-For the builtin commands, we simply check the first argument to see if it is pwd, cd, or exit.
+For the built in commands, we simply check the first argument to see if it is pwd, cd, or exit.
 If we detect one of these commands, we call our function executeBuiltIn. executeBuiltIn takes the first argument and the entire command, and depending on the first argument, it calls the necessary function: exit,